 Smoked Canada goose breasts are simply one of the nicest smoked meats you can try.

-As a hunter I like to use wild Canada goose breast whenever I get to shoot one.
+As a hunter, I like to use wild Canada goose breasts whenever I get to shoot one.
 The good news is domestic goose breast works brilliantly well with this easy recipe.

 The recipe I use for this simple smoked Canada goose breast is a very straightforward 3 Step Process.

 You can use a quality electric smoker such as the Bradley Digital 6 Rack Smoker